Learning from the past, living in the moment, and leaving footprints for the future. Stories of lov

 Sullivan and O'Brien - I Wear The Green

+Dennis and Hannah lived in Lakeville.
 I went to the Lakeville town hall and got copies of their death certificate.
 Hannah died before her husband on July 31, 1897.
 Cause of death, old age, she was 80.
 Interesting is that it also listed her parents, Timothy O'Brien and Hannah Sullivan.
 Dennis died two years later on March 20, 1900 in Middleboro.
 Cause of death, Artery's Sclerosis at age 96.
-His parents were not listed, call me disappointed.
+His parents were not listed, but since have discovered his parents were Philip Sullivan and Jane Moore.

-They practiced the Catholic religion and chose St Mary's Catholic Church Cemetery in New Bedford, Massachusetts for their final resting place.
+They practiced the Catholic religion and chose St Mary's Catholic Church Cemetery in New Bedford, Massachusetts just off route 140 for their final resting place.

 Related Posts Plugin for WordPress, Blogger...